Documentary ExposΓ©

 40%

 High-fibre diets produce more methane through fermentation.
 Longer lives before slaughter increase total lifetime methane output.
-The premium you pay for grass-fed corresponds to higher environmental impact, not lower.
+The premium you pay for grass-fed corresponds to higher environmental impact.

 Third Problem